Export this Abstract | Print this Abstract | Add to my preferred Abstracts list | My preferred Abstracts list (0) | Back to Search

 Bhavini Patel: Northern Territory Department of Health, Darwin, Australia;, Top End Health Service, Darwin, Australia

 David M Pache: Faculty of Health Sciences and Medicine, Bond University, Australia;School of Pharmacy, University of Queensland, Australia;, Mater Pharmacy Services , Australia

 BackgroundA Medication Standing Order (MSO) allows non-medical practitioners to administer scheduled medicines for specific criteria without a prescription.

 MSOs are utilised for two main reasons; to assist early appropriate management of time critical treatments when a medical practitioner is not available; and to support timely treatment of low..
-The access to the whole abstract and the presentation file is available to FIP members and to congress participants of that specific congress.
+The access to the whole abstract and if available the presentation file is available to FIP members and to congress participants of that specific congress.

 Last update 4 October 2019